camerahub/camerahub/docs/CONTRIBUTING.md

 python manage.py createsuperuser
 ```

-PhotoDB will run out of the box with no additional configuration, by creating an Sqlite database in its own directory.
+CameraHub will run out of the box with no additional configuration, by creating an Sqlite database in its own directory.

-Run PhotoDB by using the integrated web server.
+Run CameraHub by using the integrated web server.
 Editing and saving the code will cause the server to reload so you can test your changes.

 ```sh
 python manage.py runserver